micaelamora/micaelamora.github.io/_pages/about.md

 title: "About Micaela Mora"

 ---
-I am an international student from Asuncion, Paraguay higlhly interested in the semiconductor manufacturing industry currently looking for summer opportunities in 2026.
+I am an international student from Asunción, Paraguay, highly interested in the semiconductor manufacturing industry and currently seeking summer opportunities for 2026.

 ## Education